Global banks entering higher-stake phase of forex probes

 | WASHINGTON/NEW YORK

-WASHINGTON/NEW YORK The $4.3 billion in civil settlements struck Wednesday between six global banks and U.S. and U.K. authorities over foreign exchange market manipulation sets the stage for negotiations over related ongoing probes that could bear much more severe consequences.
+WASHINGTON/NEW YORK The $4.3 billion (2.72 billion pounbds) in civil settlements struck Wednesday between six global banks and U.S. and U.K. authorities over foreign exchange market manipulation sets the stage for negotiations over related ongoing probes that could bear much more severe consequences.

-Citigroup, UBS, HSBC, Royal Bank of Scotland, JPMorgan Chase & Co and Bank of America agreed to make the payment to settle civil claims they failed to stop traders from trying to rig the foreign exchange market.
+Citigroup (C.N), UBS UBSN.VX, HSBC (HSBA.L), Royal Bank of Scotland (RBS.L), JPMorgan Chase & Co (JPM.N) and Bank of America (BAC.N) agreed to make the payment to settle civil claims they failed to stop traders from trying to rig the foreign exchange market.

 But the deal did not resolve an advanced criminal probe from the U.S. Justice Department nor an investigation from New York's powerful banking regulator, Benjamin Lawsky, who has a reputation of helping extract record monetary settlements from global banks.